fredden/magento2-module-javascript-error-reporting/README.md

 </details>

 ## Features
-* JavaScript errors on the front-end are recorded for later review
+* JavaScript errors are recorded for later review
   - JavaScript error message
   - File (URL), line number, column number of exception if available
   - Stack trace of exception if available